 The City of Los Angeles recognizes the significant value of embedding financial capability into its citizenship infrastructure.
 For the hundreds of thousands of low-income LPRs in the city, obtaining a new national identity also provides the opportunity to develop a new financial identity.
 Cities for citizenship provides low-income LPR’s with the necessary tools to make informed financial decisions and thrive economically.

 In partnership with the L.A.
 Public Library and U.S. Citizenship and Immigration Services (USCIS), there are currently Citizenship Corners in each of the city’s 72 branches and the Central Library, where residents can access tools — sample test materials, instructional DVDs, and more — to assist them as they work through the naturalization process.
 Our citizenship information corners have trained librarians who can share a schedule of citizenship workshops.
 In April 2015, the L.A.
 Public Library also received a National Medal for Museum and Library Service, the most prestigious award for libraries and museums in the country and were recognized for their citizenship work.
-To learn more about how to expand the Citizenship Corner model to your local library, please visit the USCIS website here.

 Formerly known as Cities United for Immigration Action, Cities for Action offers a unique space where mayors and municipalities can exchange ideas and information about their work on local immigrant integration programs, and discuss how best to advocate together for national immigration reform.
 The coalition launched in December 2014 with 25 members at a meeting convened by New York City Mayor Bill de Blasio at Gracie Mansion in New York City.
 It has since grown to include nearly 100 cities and counties through recruitment efforts to expand and diversify membership, and through outreach for actions including amici briefs filed in the district and appeals courts.